npolshakova/KubeconDemos/README.md

 Authorization policies are applied on the *server* side.
 The ztunnel can only enforce L4 policies, but the sidecar or waypoint will be able to enforce L7 policies.

-Before applying the policies, head to the *policies* folder and run the the following script
+Before applying the policies, head to the *policies* folder and run the following script

 ```
 ./export-env.sh <ip_of_1st_pi> <ip_of_2nd_pi>